nanaki-web/cda/développer des composants accès/interroger la base/phase1/la base Exemple-partie1.md

 4- select titre
 from employe;

-5- select distint titre
+5- select DISTINCT titre
 from employe;

-6- select nom,noemp,nodept
+6- select nom,noemp,nodep
 from employe
 where titre = "secretaire";

-7- select nom , nodept
+7- select nom , nodep
 from employe
-where nodept > 40;
+where nodep > 40;

 8- select nom ,prenom
 from employe